BurhanCantCode/Tambo-Crypto-Demo/README.md

 - Users ask: "What's Bitcoin's price?"
 - AI calls the tool, gets data, shows component

+### 🎯 The Secret: Simple, Clear Descriptions

+The **most important part** of Tambo AI is writing clear descriptions for your tools and components.
+The AI uses these descriptions to decide when to use each tool or component.

+**✅ Good descriptions:**
+- `"Use this for ANY crypto-related query"`
+- `"Beautiful crypto price card"`

+**❌ Bad descriptions:**
+- Long, verbose explanations
+- Too many keywords
+- Unclear when to use it

 ## 🎯 What You'll Build

 - **Smart AI Chat** that understands crypto queries